nicolasyounes/engn3903/2_Getting_started-JupyterLab-ARE.md

 # Starting a JupyterLab Sesssion using the Australian Research Environment

-## What is the Australian Research Environment (ARE)
+## What is the Australian Research Environment (ARE)?
 In ENGN3903, we will exclusively use the JupyerLab app on ARE to conduct our weekly laboratory sessions.

 The [ARE user-guide](https://opus.nci.org.au/display/Help/ARE+User+Guide) explains that the ARE is a web-based graphical interface for performing your computational research.
-It combines the familiarity of your regular desktop/laptop with the power of NCI’s world-class research HPC capabilities.
+It combines the familiarity of your regular desktop/laptop with the power of NCI’s world-class research High Performance Computing (HPC) capabilities.
 ARE gives you access to NCI’s Gadi supercomputer and data collections, all from a simple, graphical interface.
-ARE consists of a number of applications that support your research such as Virtual Desktop, JupyterLab, Terminal, etc.
+ARE consists of a number of applications that support research such as Virtual Desktop, JupyterLab, Terminal, etc.

 ## Starting a JupyterLab session